iossifovlab/gpf/userdocs/administration/getting_started.rst

     gpf_instance.get_genotype_data_ids()

-This should return a list of all studies' IDs:
+This will return a list the ids of all configured studies:

 .. code-block:: python3